Bence Bicsák: 2019

-On September 7, 2019, at the Banyoles ITU Triathlon World Cup event, and in a reversal of fortune from the Lausanne event two weeks prior, Bence Bicsák closed the triathlon racing season by finishing 3rd.
-Bence Bicsák's comeback performance in Banyoles was as "astonishing."
+On 7 September 2019, at the Banyoles ITU Triathlon World Cup event, Bicsák closed the triathlon racing season by finishing 3rd.
+Bicsák's comeback performance in Banyoles was as "astonishing."
 Bicsák was 17 seconds away from the Silver obtained by the 5 -time World Champing Mario Mola and 19 seconds away from the Gold won by then-current World Champion Vincent Luis.

-On October 17, 2019, Bence Bicsák was credited as providing Hungarian triathlon with increased momentum due to his numerous top-10 finishes in the top-tier World Triathlon Series (WTS).
+On 17 October 2019, Bence Bicsák was credited as providing Hungarian triathlon with increased momentum due to his numerous top-10 finishes in the top-tier World Triathlon Series (WTS).

 2019 was Bence Bicsák's most challenging year of his life.
 There were high expectations and a great deal of pressure on the 23-year-old athlete.
 After the 2019 Yokohama event that had propelled him to 4th in the rankings, he stated, "I suddenly felt as though I was capable of anything."
 However, later, in the Hamburg WTS event, he went from the best shape of his life to a race-canceling injury.
 To his credit, by the year-end, Bicsák found the physical and mental fortitude to end on a triumph, albeit a painful one.

-On December 30, 2019, the International Triathlon Union (ITU) officially ranked Bence Bicsák as having the #9 position in the Individual Olympic Qualification Ranking for the 2020 Tokyo Games.
+On 30 December 2019, the International Triathlon Union (ITU) officially ranked Bence Bicsák as having the #9 position in the Individual Olympic Qualification Ranking for the 2020 Tokyo Games.